siddoshi93/InsightAgent/proc/README.md

 ```
 - When the above script is run, if prompted for password, enter either the password or the name of the identity file along with file path.
 Example: /home/insight/.ssh/id_rsa
+- Follow the on-screen instructions to complete installation.

 ##### To get more details on the command, run